Affiliate links on Android Authority may earn us a commission. Learn more.

-Magic Editor is a generative AI-based feature within Google Photos.
-It uses AI to help with subject framing and generating new content to fill in when repositioning a subject.
-Magic Editor has only been demoed at Google I/O and has not rolled out yet.
+Magic Editor is a generative AI-based feature within Google Photos on the Pixel 8 and Pixel 8 Pro.
+It uses AI to help with subject framing and generating new content to fill in when resizing or repositioning a subject.
+It also provides contextual suggestions to improve lighting and background.

 JUMP TO KEY SECTIONS